 - Lost wages

 - Pain and suffering

 - Loss of consortium

-Wrongful Death and Survival Damages
+Wrongful Death and Survival Damages in Truck Accident Cases

 If your loved one initially survived the accident, then they had a personal injury claim.
 However, they may have later passed away before filing a claim.
 Through a survival action, your relative’s estate can still pursue damages.